acviana/vercel-nextjs-blog/pages/posts/2024-08-16-weekly-update.md

 author: acv
 ---

-Let most bloggers, I have a long backlog of unfinished posts.
+Like most bloggers, I have a long backlog of unfinished posts.
 While I aspire to get concise well-scoped ideas out the door I tend to reverted to my natural discursive writing style and completionist tendencies.

 So to work on that I'm trying a weekly update format.
 I'm drawing direct inspiration from Simon Willison's "[weeknotes](https://simonwillison.net/tags/weeknotes/)" as well as John D. Cook's short-form technical [blogging](https://www.johndcook.com/blog/).

-So here's what I've been up to the past week.
+So here's my first attempt at a weekly update.
+If you need a soundtrack while you read, may I suggest Four Tet's latest album [Three +](https://open.spotify.com/album/4pnU9CGKI2YneVwkqK6EIN?si=96fD3W52TWWQL_SOWhaCww)

 ### I'm on Sabbatical